OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 #### Pipeline architecture

-•	Import the dataset using the tabular dataset factory
+•	Import the dataset using the tabular dataset factory:

 from azureml.data.dataset_factory import TabularDatasetFactory